andresbenitez12/andresbenitez12/README.md

 Hi,👋 I’m Andres Benitez
-- 👀 I’m interested in Fullstack development.
+- 👀 I’m interested in Fullstack development and Data Analysis.
 - 🌱 I’m currently learning FrontEnd and BackEnd.
-- 📫 How to reach me IG -> @andbv12
+- 📫 How to reach me: IG -> @andbv12

 <!---
 andresbenitez12/andresbenitez12 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.